 Richard's practice complements his personal interest and involvement in energy conservation and energy alternatives.
 He is currently involved with the Canadian implementation of the Third Industrial Revolution initiative, which integrates distributed renewable energy, low-energy buildings, intelligent power distribution and management, and energy storage systems.
 Richard has recently been named a member of Canada’s 2016 Clean50, a program honouring leaders who are advancing the cause of sustainability in Canada.
-Richard is also a member of the Canadian Solar Industries Association (CanSIA).

 Richard is recognized as a leading Canadian lawyer in numerous publications including: The Legal 500 Canada - Leading Individual, Technology, Media and Telecoms, Chambers Global (Information Technology: Band 1 ranking), The Lexpert /American Lawyer Guide to the Leading 500 Lawyers in Canada, The Canadian Legal Lexpert Directory, The Lexpert Guide to the Leading US/Canada Cross-border Corporate Lawyers in Canada, Euromoney’s Legal Media Group’s The Best of the Best Expert Guide, The Best Lawyers in Canada and Law Business Research's The International Who's Who of Business Lawyers in the areas of Internet, E-Commerce & Data Protection.